tab8/Fullers360-Ferry-Passenger-Analysis-Dashboard/README.md

 This dashboard was developed as part of a job application portfolio to demonstrate practical Power BI skills including data transformation, modelling, visualisation, and dashboard design.
 The scenario is inspired by Auckland's real ferry network for realism, but all underlying data is computer-generated and entirely fictional.

-Created by Mark Thomas Bundang| | https://github.com/tab8
+🙋Created by Mark Thomas Bundang| | https://github.com/tab8